gwagstaff/kali-docker-homelab/README.md

 ## How to Add Apps

-Once in the Kali shell you can add them as you normally would with `apt install ...`, but if you want the apps already in place upon rebuild you can edit line 9 of the Dockerfile to include whatever app you'd like.
-If you would like to add libraries that aren't available via `apt`, they can be copied in to the `./kali-root` directory and they will be instantly available in the container.
+Once in the Kali shell you can add them as you normally would with `apt install ...`, but if you want the apps already in place upon rebuild you can edit the Dockerfile to include whatever app you'd like.